 Renovation cost: Piling, steel ties, steel props, beams and scaffold.

 2. Demolition and clearance

 With a stable structure, now the demolition work can begin.
 It is highly recommended that you engage a professional contractor to assist you with this, as it requires expensive power tools and experience (not to mention pure physical strength) to strip a house down.

 Renovation cost: An experienced renovation contractor and disposal system to cart off the waste.

 3. Major structural works and extensions

-This is where you’ll be laying the foundation for extensions, getting new walls erected, making window and door openings, and constructing the roof structure.
-If you live in a landed property, you’ll want to hire someone to make sure the drains are in working order.
+This is where you’ll be laying the foundation for extensions, getting new walls erected, creating window and door openings, and constructing the roof structure.
+If you live in a landed property, you will want to hire someone to make sure the drains are in working order.
 Older buildings may have collapsed drains that need to be dug up and replaced.